 You can use Vincent in Clio Library to help understand and contextualize case law.
 Vincent can read cases, extract key legal issues, and automatically produce a summary, including headnotes and key phrases.
-This allows you to understand the issues addressed in a judgment at a glance.
+These features help you determine if a judgment remains valid authority before you include it in your legal research or filings.

 Tip: Start a conversation with Vincent in Clio Work to analyze legal documents from your computer or ensure your analysis is connected to a matter in Clio Manage.